MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 ### Performance-related query example

 This query retrieves the minimum, mean (average), maximum, and standard deviation of runtimes for desktop flow runs (Flow Sessions) of a specified desktop flow, with the runtimes converted from milliseconds rounded up to the nearest full second.
-The results are grouped by machine IDs and include additional details such as machine names, management types, maximum hosted machine counts, session capacity and the last heartbeat date etc. from the Machine Group and Machine tables.
+The results are grouped by machine IDs and include other details such as machine names, management types, maximum hosted machine counts, session capacity, and the last heartbeat date etc. from the Machine Group and Machine tables.

 ```sql
     SELECT